couchbaselabs/sdk-rfcs/rfc/0024-fast-failover.md

 Since we want to minimize blocking, platforms that provide multi-thread or some kind of parallel IO support should use a separate worker thread or equivalent means of offloading the polling from main processing.

-Once we have gotten a cluster map, the revision should be compared with the client’s current revision.
+Once we have gotten a cluster map, the revision should be compared with the client's current revision.
 If the revision is newer, the client should re-configure itself with the newer configuration to reflect the current server topology.
 Note that the polling should stop at the first config found and not continue through checking the configs over the entire cluster.

 # Conclusion
 Since we want to discover a cluster map change ASAP and because a cluster configuration can come in many flavors, a hybrid strategy for failover detection is probably our best bet.
 The client should react to errors related to connectivity (host not found, timeouts, etc) by checking for a config update when such errors occur; additionally, the client should implement a cluster map poll mechanism for detecting cluster map changes concurrently.
 In both cases the comparison algorithm (old vs new rev) should be the same and so should the reconfiguration process within the SDK.

-To ensure that we don’t spam the server with config requests from polling and pulling, the same timestamp checking for floor and ceiling should be used as introduced in the “K/V Pulling” section above.
+To ensure that we don't spam the server with config requests from polling and pulling, the same timestamp checking for floor and ceiling should be used as introduced in the "K/V Pulling" section above.
 The floor for config checking should be some value such as 50ms where we skip a check if a config request has already happened within that time.
 The ceiling should be a larger value such as 2.5s - both values should be tunable via client configuration.

 # Addendum
 The following configuration properties and default values are defined - note that all must be tunable: